A Few Pros and Cons of Vulnerability

 Putting things that live in your mind out into the real world is much easier said than done.

-Here’s a list I made in my phone when I was really sad and discouraged back in August:
+Here’s a list I made in my phone one time when I was really sad and discouraged in August of 2018.
+(Does anybody else make weird lists in their phone sometimes? …no?
+Just me.
+Well… this is awkward, but here we go…)

 Pro: met so many wonderful people this summer and made a lot of great connections

-Con: can never quite tell who is trying to be my friend and who is using me for X, Y and Z
+Con: can never quite tell who is trying to be my friend and who is using me for X, Y and/or Z

-Pro: feel like I am discovering my purpose in life
+Pro: feel like I am discovering my purpose in life, assuming there is such a thing (lust)

 Pro: gaining resilience